facebookexperimental/Recoil/docs/docs/api-reference/utils/selectorFamily.md

 sidebar_label: selectorFamily()
 ---

-Returns a function that returns a read-only `RecoilValueReadOnly` or writeable `RecoilState` selector.
+Returns a function that returns a read-only `RecoilValueReadOnly` or writable `RecoilState` selector.

 A `selectorFamily` is a powerful pattern that is similar to a [`selector`](/docs/api-reference/core/selector), but allows you to pass parameters to the `get` and `set` callbacks of a `selector`.
 The `selectorFamily()` utility returns a function which can be called with user-defined parameters and returns a selector.
 Each unique parameter value will return the same memoized selector instance.